-- The first principle of the GDPR requires data controllers to process the data they hold 'fairly', 'lawfully' and 'transparently'. - Fairness requires data controllers to be open and transparent about how data are used and that the data are handled in line with individuals' reasonable expectations.
-GP practices therefore must provide information in the form of 'privacy notices', sometimes referred to as 'fair processing notices', to their patients.
-These notices are a fundamental requirement of the GDPR and are required irrespective of the legal basis under which data sharing occurs. - The GDPR requires that certain information must be included in privacy notices.
-For GP practices their practice privacy notice (PPN) must include: - Contact details of the practice as data controller; - Contact details for the data protection officer; - The purposes for processing the data and the legal basis for processing the data - practices can state that processing is for direct patient care and quote Articles 6(1)(e) and 9(2)(h) as set out above; - other legal bases when processing for reasons other than direct care might, in England, include a direction under the Health and Social Care Act 2012 PPNs should therefore also state that where disclosures are a legal requirement the lawful basis and special category condition for processing are: '...for compliance with a legal obligation...'
-(Article 6(1)(c)) and Article 9(2)(h) '...management of health or social care systems...'; - for medical research the lawful basis and special category condition are Article 6(1) (e) '...for the performance of a task carried out in the public interest...' and Article 9(2)(j) '...research purposes...'; - Information about with whom data are shared see below; - Any rights of objection which are available; - That patients have the right to access their medical record and to have inaccurate data corrected; - Retention periods practices can state that GP records are retained until death; - The right to lodge a complaint with the Information Commissioner's Office (ICO). - This does not generally require every patient to be informed directly but the ICO expects reasonable attempts to be made to inform patients about how their medical records are handled. - The ICO suggests that a layered approach can be used.
+- The UK GDPR requires that certain information must be included in privacy notices.
+For GP practices their practice privacy notice (PPN) must include: - Contact details of the practice as data controller; - Contact details for the data protection officer;21 - The purposes for processing the data and the legal basis for processing the data practices can state that processing is for direct patient care and quote Articles 6(1)(e) and 9(2)(h) as set out above: - other legal bases when processing for reasons other than direct care might, in England, include a direction under the Health and Social Care Act 2012 PPNs should therefore also state that where disclosures are a legal requirement the lawful basis and special category condition for processing are: '...for compliance with a legal obligation...'
+(Article 6(1)(c)) and Article 9(2)(h) '...management of health or social care systems...'; - for medical research the lawful basis and special category condition are Article 6(1)(e) '...for the performance of a task carried out in the public interest...' and Article 9(2)(j) '... research purposes...'; - Information about with whom data are shared22 see below; - Any rights of objection which are available; - That patients have the right to access their medical record and to have inaccurate data corrected23; - Retention periods practices can state that GP records are retained until death24 - The right to lodge a complaint with the Information Commissioner's Office (ICO). - This does not generally require every patient to be informed directly but the ICO expects reasonable attempts to be made to inform patients about how their medical records are handled.25 - The ICO suggests that a layered approach can be used.
 This means the provision of basic information available from a variety of different settings and in different formats with signposts to more detailed information, for example, the practice website or leaflet.
+The ICO has a generator tool to help organisations create a bespoke privacy notice, including a version for healthcare organisations.26

-For most practices, the DPO is likely to be an employee of the Clinical Commissioning Group, Commissioning Support Unit, regional or local NHS Board, or Business Services Organisation which has responsibility for all practices in the area.
+21 For most practices, the DPO is likely to be an employee of the ICB, regional or local NHS Board, or Business Services Organisation which has responsibility for all practices in the area.

-This includes details of any joint data controller arrangements (even though joint data controllers may not have access to personal data).
+22 This includes details of any joint data controller arrangements (even though joint data controllers may not have access to personal data).

-Where the practice and patient disagree about accuracy, a note should be added to the record to explain that the patient disagrees.
+23 Where the practice and patient disagree about accuracy, a note should be added to the record to explain that the patient disagrees.
 The circumstances when information can be removed from medical records are extremely rare due to medico-legal reasons.

-The NHS in all four nations publishes codes of practice for records management which include the standard retention periods.
+24 The NHS in all four nations publishes codes of practice for records management which include the standard retention periods.